-- 2.3.1 In the event that errors are found in any of the above-mentioned documents, the public authorities concerned shall accord the aircraft operator or authorised agent an opportunity to correct such errors or shall alternatively perform such corrections themselves. - 2.3.2 The aircraft operator or his authorised agent shall not be subjected to penalties if he satisfies the public authorities concerned that any error which was found in such documents was inadvertent and made without fraudulent intent or gross negligence.
-When considered necessary to discourage a repetition of such errors, a penalty shall be no greater than is necessary for this purpose.
+- 2.3.1 In the event that errors are found in any of the above-mentioned documents, the public authorities concerned shall accord the aircraft operator or authorised agent an opportunity to correct such errors or shall alternatively perform such corrections themselves. - 2.3.2 [The Authority shall not subject an aircraft operator or his authorised agent to penalties if the aircraft operator or his authorised agent satisfies the public authorities concerned that any error which was found in any of the documents in section 2.2 above was inadvertent and made without fraudulent intent or gross negligence.]